GLOBAL MARKETS-World stocks hold gains; dollar dips on U.S. labor data, yuan surge

 NEW YORK, Jan 5 World stocks shrugged off weakness on Wall Street to cling to gains after hitting their highest level since mid-2015 on Thursday, bolstered by strong Chinese data that added to optimism about global growth and inflation.

-The dollar slipped against a basket of major currencies after U.S. inflation and unemployment data failed to reverse a downtrend that followed some of the biggest gains on record for China's yuan.
+The dollar lost ground against the yen and euro after U.S. labor data failed to reverse a downtrend that followed some of the biggest gains on record for China's yuan.
 U.S. Treasury debt yields slipped as investors grew uncertain about the incoming Trump administration.

 Growth in China's services sector accelerated to a 17-month high in December, a private sector survey showed.